ArieHein/terraform-train/azure/TF3/readme.md

 This will be a similar occurrence in all resource names, to create a naming convention that is consistent.
 Some resource types require uniqueness across the Resource Group, some across the Subscription and some across entire Azure, especially if the resource has a URL for access.

-The next section is creating a **KeyVault**.
+The next section is creating a **Key Vault**.
 This is a secure storage to hold, keys, secrets and certificates.
 As part of the resource creation, we also set the access policy that allows the same identity that connected and authenticated, access to reading and writing secrets.
 This is also displaying the usage of data from **azurerm_client_config** to get connection information to then give the permission to access the secrets.

 ```terraform